 One of the biggest barriers to digital transformation in utilities is the fear of long, costly implementations.
 It’s not an unfounded concern.

-Experts say the process of digitizing an end-to-end system for enterprise organizations can take between 12 and 18 months for the implementation, and possibly an additional 18 to 36 months to yield results.
+According to McKinsey research, the process of digitizing an end-to-end system for enterprise organizations can take between 12 and 18 months for the implementation, and possibly an additional 18 to 36 months to yield results.

 Overrunning this timeline isn’t unheard of; Harvard Business Review found that an average of 27% of projects incur cost overruns, and more than 70% incur schedule overruns.
 Regarding downtime, a recent Forrester study found 56% of IT leaders in North America reported technology downtime has a significant impact on their organization’s revenue.
 Overall, complete system overhauls begin to lose value during the implementation process — a McKinsey study found that 55% of a digital transformation project’s value is lost during and after implementation.